aglaevazz/webapplication-R-D/README.md

 This is a web-application to retrieve data about GDP expenditure for R&D in european countries.
 One endpoint generates a report for 2019.
 The other endpoint enables the user to enter a specific country to retrieve it's expenditure history since 1990.
+The original data can be found on https://ec.europa.eu/eurostat/databrowser/view/t2020_20/default/table?lang=en

 ### Technologies used:
 - Python 3